myPar1/ShopbridgeApp/README.md

 # ShopbridgeApp

+Download the Project.
+Restore database file ShopDB.bak to local Microsoft SQL database.
+Open TestApplication.sln using Visual studio.
-Open TestApplication.sln to open and run the project.
+Build and run the solution using visual studio.